ni/nimble/packages/nimble-components/src/rich-text/specs/README.md

 3. `md-scheme`: string - used as a scheme in the `autolink` format to store `@mention` in the markdown string.
 For example, `user` is used as a scheme for user mention markdown format as `<user:user-id>`

-The `nimble-rich-text-mention-user` is a subclass derived from the base class and provides the essential values for the properties mentioned above, specifically tailored for user mentions.
+The `nimble-rich-text-mention-users` is a subclass derived from the base class and provides the essential values for the properties mentioned above, specifically tailored for user mentions.
 These values are kept as part of the `RichTextMentionInternalsOptions` and will be utilized by various components that require access to these specific values.

 Validation will be integrated into the internal workings through a `validConfiguration` flag.
 There is a base class called `RichTextMentionValidator`